-While we believe our pipeline will yield multiple INDs, we may not be able to file INDs to commence clinical trials on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.
+While we believe our pipeline has the potential to yield multiple INDs, we may not be able to file additional INDs to commence clinical trials on the timelines we expect, and even if we are able to, the FDA may not permit us to proceed.

-We expect our pipeline to yield multiple INDs beginning as early as 2023, including an IND for SENTI-202.
+We believe our pipeline has the potential to yield multiple INDs in addition to our IND for SENTI-202 that was cleared by the FDA in December 2023.
 We cannot be sure that submission of an IND will result in the FDA allowing testing and clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate such clinical trials.
-The manufacturing of our product candidates, including SENTI-202 and SENTI-401, remains an emerging and evolving field.
-Accordingly, we expect chemistry, manufacturing and control related topics, including product specifications, will be a focus of IND reviews, which may delay the clearance of INDs.
+The manufacturing of our product candidates, including SENTI-202, remains an emerging and evolving field.
+Accordingly, we expect chemistry, manufacturing and control related topics, including product specifications, will be a focus of IND reviews, which may delay the clearance of any future INDs we may submit.
 Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND or clinical trial application, we cannot guarantee that such regulatory authorities will not change their requirements in the future.